 Bratislava, Slovakia – Slovakia has selected the drama feature movie ‘Let There Be Light’ as its official entry to compete for Best International Feature Film (ex-Best Foreign-Language Film category) for the Academy Awards 2020, reported Variety.

-‘Let There Be Light‘ (Nech je svetlo) is a Slovak-Czech co-production directed by Marko Škop, which premiered earlier this year at the Karlovy Vary International Film Festival, in the famous western Bohemian spa town.
+‘Let There Be Light‘ (Nech je svetlo) is a Slovak-Czech movie directed by Marko Škop, which premiered earlier this year at the Karlovy Vary International Film Festival, in the famous spa town located in western Bohemia.

 Škop’s youth and family drama centers around 40-year-old Milan, who works in the construction sector in Germany to provide for his family in Slovakia and who discovers that his eldest son, Adam, has joined a far-right para-military youth movement.